mikolainer/ipedit/README.md

 - different ways to add separator

 # Description
-Ipedit is DLL. `IpIntIpValidator` is a `QValidator`.
-You can use `static void IpIntIpValidator::set_to(QLineEdit* editor = nullptr)` method to set the validator for any `QLineEdit`.
+You can just make instance of `IntIpEdit`.
+This is the preferred and safest way to use this library.
+But there are another way to do it.
+If you need to keep using `QLineEdit`, you can use`static void IpIntIpValidator::set_to(QLineEdit* editor = nullptr)` method to set the validator for any `QLineEdit`.
 Note that the text value should be setted after setting of the validator.

 # Info
 State: MVP;